 |USAA® Preferred Cash Rewards Visa Signature® Card*||None||$0||$238|

-As you can see, typically, cards that offer 1.5 percent cash back also don’t charge annual fees – aside from the Capital One QuicksilverOne Cash Rewards card.
+As you can see, typically, cards that offer 1.5% cash back also don’t charge annual fees – aside from the Capital One QuicksilverOne Cash Rewards Credit Card.

 Which card is best?

 It depends on what you’re looking for in a card.
-For example, if you’re interested in earning a sign-up bonus, the USAA Cash Rewards Visa Signature and Capital One QuicksilverOne cards are not the right fit for you.
+For example, if you’re interested in earning a sign-up bonus, the USAA® Preferred Cash Rewards Visa Signature® Card and Capital One QuicksilverOne cards are not the right fit for you.
 Here are some other factors you should consider:

-If you want to purchase a big-ticket item and pay it off over time, or you just plan to carry a balance on your card (though we recommend that you pay off your balance in full each month), the Capital One Quicksilver Cash Rewards, Amex Cash Magnet and Chase Freedom Unlimited cards offer the longest interest-free introductory periods on purchases among these cards.
+If you want to purchase a big-ticket item and pay it off over time, or you just plan to carry a balance on your card (though we recommend that you pay off your balance in full each month), the Bank of America® Unlimited Cash Rewards credit card, Capital One Quicksilver Cash Rewards Credit Card, American Express Cash Magnet® Card and Chase Freedom Unlimited cards offer the longest interest-free introductory periods on purchases among these cards.

-How about a 2 percent cash back card instead?
+How about a 2% cash back card instead?

-We would also note that there are a few flat-rate cards that offer a higher rate than 1.5 percent cash back.
-For instance, the Citi Double Cash card offers up to 2 percent cash back – 1 percent when you make a purchase and another 1 percent when you pay your bill on time.
-It doesn’t include a sign-up bonus, so it’s less valuable in the short term, but if you are looking for a great cash back card for the long haul, the Citi Double Cash card could be your best bet.
+We would also note that there are a few flat-rate cards that offer a higher rate than 1.5% cash back.
+For instance, the Citi® Double Cash Card offers up to 2% cash back – 1% when you make a purchase and another 1% when you pay your bill on time.
+It doesn’t include a sign-up bonus, so it’s less valuable in the short term, but if you are looking for a great cash back card for the long haul, the Citi Double Cash card could be an excellent option.